belle2/basf2/framework/doc/tools/01-basf2.rst

                           the shell.
 -S ARG, --sequence ARG    Override the number sequence (e.g. ``23:42,101``)
-                          defining the entries (starting from 0) which are processed by RootInput.Must be specified exactly once for each file to be opened.This means one sequence per input file AFTER wildcard expansion.
+                          defining the entries (starting from 0) which are processed by RootInput.
+Must be specified exactly once for each file to be opened.This means one sequence per input file AFTER wildcard expansion.
 This are not event numbers but the entry numbers in the input